The Culture of Turkey

 Summing up

-The Turkish people are warm and welcoming, and you’ll find that being around them is very pleasant.
+The Turkish people are warm and welcoming, and being around them is very pleasant.
 They can be a bit touchy-feely, so be prepared for lots of hugs and kisses on the cheeks!
-When visiting or living in Turkey, it’s important to keep these tips in mind.
+When visiting or living in Turkey, it's important to keep these tips in mind.
 Doing so will help you to better assimilate into Turkish society.
 Hopefully, this guide has given you a better understanding of the cultural differences between Turkish culture and your own.